TAOFOR4/Zephyr_Webassembly/README.md

-# nRF5340_Webassembly
+# Zephyr_Webassembly
-This is a experiment for running wasm (webassembly) on nRF5340.
+This is a experiment for running wasm (webassembly) on nRF5340/Raspberry Pi Pico.

 ## Device and Platform
-Devices: nRF52840 , nRF5340
+Devices: nRF52840 , nRF5340, Raspberry Pi Pico
 Platform: Ubuntu22 , zephyr